The Shattered Oracle

 Above to the stars,

-Seeing in them the illusions of celestial realms,
+Seeing in them the ghostly echoes of celestial realms,

 Of worlds now forgotten, or long-ago destroyed.